JasonRawlins/Gedcom/README.md

 * Individual: @I322665662962@
 * Repository: @R805769907@

-Each record can have any number of sub records, which define the properties of the record.
-For example, the INDI record above has two child properties: NAME and SEX.
+Each record can have any number of sub records, which define its properties.
+For example, the INDI record above has two sub records: NAME and SEX.

 0 @I***REMOVED***@ INDI
 	1 NAME John /Doe/
 	1 SEX M

-The NAME substructure then has two child properties of its own: GIVN and SURN.
+The NAME substructure then has two sub records of its own: GIVN and SURN.
 1 NAME John /Doe/
 	2 GIVN John
 	2 SURN Doe